CtrlK

 Actionability

-The skill provides fully executable Python code examples for t-tests, ANOVA, regression, Bayesian analysis, power analysis, and assumption checking.
-Code is copy-paste ready with specific library calls (pingouin, statsmodels, pymc) and concrete APA report templates that serve as actionable output examples.
+Provides fully executable Python code examples for t-tests, ANOVA, regression, Bayesian analysis, power analysis, and assumption checking.
+Code is copy-paste ready using real libraries (pingouin, statsmodels, pymc, arviz).
+APA report templates are concrete and complete with specific formatting.

 3 / 3